zguerrin27/blocipedia-node/README.md

 Technologies Used:

-HTML
+HTML.
-CSS
+CSS.
-Bootstrap
+Bootstrap.
-Node.js
+Node.js.
-Express.js
+Express.js.
-Jasmine & Sequelize - for TDD and ORM
+Jasmine & Sequelize - for TDD and ORM.
-Passport.js - for auth
+Passport.js - for auth.
-bycript.js - for password hashing
+bycript.js - for password hashing.
 sendgrid.js - API for email confirmations once a user signs up.
 stripe.js - API for payment processing and upgrading to premium account.
-markdown.js - for parcing markdown
+markdown.js - for parcing markdown.